Congo serpent eagle: Description

 This hawk is a medium-sized, slender species with short, rounded wings and a long, rounded tail.
 It is 54 to 60 cm long, with the tail contributing 24.5 to 26.8 cm.
 The wingspan is 94 to 106 cm across.
 The adult of the nominate subspecies, Dryotriorchis spectabilis spectabilis, has a blackish-brown crown and upper neck while the sides of the neck and a broad collar are a dark rufous-brown.
 The feathers on the top of the head are slightly pointed, giving this species a hint of a crest.
 The remaining upperparts are a dark chocolate brown.
 The cheeks are light brown while the throat is buffy white with streaks.
 The eyes are large and dark brown or grey in females and yellow in males while the beak is short but deep.
 It also has a black median streak.
 The bird's underparts are white with variable amounts of rufous wash and a number of large, round blackish spots.
 The serpent eagle's thighs are barred sepia-brown and white, while the undertail is white.
 The underwing is largely white with some black spots and brown coloration.
 The tail is light brown, with five to six broad black bars.
 The claws are short and sharp, while the legs are yellow.
 Sexes are similar, though the female averages about three percent larger than the male.
 Immatures have a white crown and mantle, while the upper back has rounded brown or black spots that vanish as the bird ages.
 The wings and tail are greyish-brown and paler than those of the adults and are more darkly barred.

-D. s. batesi is similar to the nominate subspecies, but is browner and paler on the back while the spots on D. s. spectabiliss chest only appear on this subspecies' flanks.
+C. s. batesi is similar to the nominate subspecies, but is browner and paler on the back while the spots on C. s. spectabiliss chest only appear on this subspecies' flanks.
 The immature does possess a spotted chest, with the spots vanishing as the bird ages.

 This is a very vocal raptor and is one of the most frequently heard birds of prey in its range.
 It makes a cat-like meowing sound as well as a low, mournful, nasal "cow-cow-cow" at intervals over extended periods of time.
 When heard over a large distance, some ornithologists have compared its call to that of a turaco.